cms-opendata-workshop/workshop-lesson-tagandprobe/_episodes/03-sidebandsubtraction.md

 > ~~~
 > {: .error}
 >
-> It occours when a bin of pass histogram is greater than total histogram.
-With sideband subtraction, depending on bins you choose, this can happen.
+> This occours when a bin of the pass histogram is greater than the respective bin in the total histogram.
+With sideband subtraction, depending on bins you choose, this can happen and will result in enormous error bars.
-> As we are looking for compare efficiencies between sideband subtraction and fitting method, it is good to use same bins.
-> This is also the reason for some enormous error bars.
 >
-> Just ignore it.
+> Just ignore them.
 >
 {: .callout}

-Now you can type the command below to **quit root** and close all created windows:
+Type the command below to **quit root** and close all the created windows:

 ~~~
 .q